This post may contain affiliate links.

 How much do camping sites cost?

 When you consider that an average campground nightly stay ranges between about $35 – $55 a night these days, we feel that our average turned out to be pretty good.
 Even being extremely conservative and estimating a nightly camping fee of $30, we still came in at just over half of that.
 Not bad for ‘living the dream’ and traveling while still working, eh?

 Riverside campsite, mountain view campsite at Middlefork RV Park, Fairplay, CO

 How did we save on our nightly RV camping costs?

 We have a few camping memberships that have helped us save on camping fees.
 But the two biggest factors that contributed to our overall campground savings are:

 - Our Thousand Trails membership.
 We purchased a Zone Camping Pass before we hit the road in 2014.
 Then upgraded our membership a few months later.

 - Our off-grid system with lithium batteries and solar panels.
-Installing this system in May 2018 enabled us to comfortably boondock more extensively.
+Installing this system in May 2018 enabled us to boondock more extensively and comfortably.

-Keep in mind, both of these were considerable investments.
+Keep in mind both of these were considerable investments.
 Sometimes you need to spend money to save money.
-Other camping memberships we’ve utilized from time to time include: Passport America, Harvest Hosts and Boondockers Welcome.
+Other camping memberships we’ve utilized occasionally include Passport America, Harvest Hosts, and Boondockers Welcome.